ihalseide/format-a/README.md

 Data layout:

 1. a byte, called C, indicating how many bytes every single subsequent number is encoded within
-2. a number, called N, indicating how many numbers are in the number list
+2. an unsigned number, called N, indicating how many numbers are in the number list
 3. an ordered list of N numbers, where each number in the list is represented with C bytes

 All numbers after the first byte are big-endian.
 The total size of the structure is `C * (N + 1) + 1` bytes.
+There is an option as to whether the numbers in the list are signed or unsigned.

 ## Command Line Usage